dylanpieper/ShinySurveyJS-Template/readme.md

 1. Run the queries in `setup_example.sql` to create the setup the `surveys`, `organization_location`, and `doctor_clinic` tables and insert the example data.
 In Supabase, you can run these queries by clicking "SQL Editor" in the sidebar.

-2. Create and manage your own dynamic fields table by mapping your fields to the `config_json` field in your `surveys` table as a JSON object:
+2. Optionally, create and manage your own dynamic fields table by mapping your fields to the `config_json` field in your `surveys` table as a JSON object:

     -   `table_name`: The table name for the dynamic field
     -   `group_col`: The column name that will be used to filter the dynamic fields